Autoregressive Action Sequence Learning for Robotic Manipulation: Introduction

-While action chunking has been previously introduced in the Action Chunking Transformer (ACT) by \citet{zhao2023aloha}, ACT is a one-step prediction model with a fixed chunk size.
-Instead, our approach supports variable chunk sizes for more powerful autoregressive models in generating hybrid action sequences.
-Table~\ref{tab:cross-env} shows that our method outperforms ACT by a significant margin in all environments.
-Table~\ref{tab:generation-mode} shows that our chunking autoregression is the key factor behind the strong performance of the proposed model.
+While action chunking has already been introduced in the Action Chunking Transformer (ACT) by \citet{zhao2023aloha}, ACT is a one-step prediction model with a fixed chunk size.
+Instead, our approach supports variable chunk sizes for generating hybrid action sequences.
+Figure~\ref{tab:cross-env} shows that our method outperforms ACT by a significant margin in all environments.
+Figure~\ref{tab:generation-mode} shows that our chunking autoregression is the key factor behind this strong performance.
 We illustrate the essential difference between action chunking, standard autoregression, and our chunking autoregression in Figure~\ref{fig:comparison}.
+We illustrates why chunking autoregression works in Fig.~\ref{fig:chunking-auto-regression}.

 To summarize, our contributions are threefold.
 (1) We propose the Chunking Causal Transformer (CCT), which extends the single-token prediction of causal transformer to multi-token prediction, and therefore enables chunking autoregression.
 We also design a novel attention interleaving strategy that allows CCT to be trained efficiently with teacher-forcing, as shown in Figure~\ref{fig:teacher-forcing}.
 (2) Based on our CCT, we present the Auto-regressive Policy (ARP), a model that learns to generate heterogeneous action sequences autoregressively for solving robotic manipulation tasks.
 The ARP architecture is summarized in Figure~\ref{fig:main}.
 (3) We evaluate the same ARP architecture across Push-T~\citep{chi2023diffp}, ALOHA~\citep{zhao2023aloha}, and RLBench~\citep{james2020rlbench}, three environments with diverse manipulation tasks and control modalities, as outlined in Figure~\ref{fig:env-intro}.
-Our study shows that ARP outperforms all environment-specific SoTAs, while being more efficient computationally and using smaller parameter sizes, as in Figure~\ref{fig:main-result}.
-In addition, we evaluate ARP with a real robot on a challenging, contact-rich nut-tightening task, as shown in Figure~\ref{fig:real-robot}.
+Our study shows that ARP \rbt{matches or} outperforms all environment-specific SoTAs, while being more efficient computationally and using smaller parameter sizes, as in Figure~\ref{fig:main-result}.
+In addition, we evaluate ARP with a real robot on a challenging, contact-rich nut-tightening task, as in Figure~\ref{fig:real-robot}.